StanfordBioinformatics/dockerflow/va_mvp/sv_caller/README.md

 $ gcloud docker push gcr.io/gbsc-gcp-project-mvp/pindel:1.0
 ```

-#####Create args file
+##### Create args file
-The args file will store all the arguments that will be passed to your task(s).
-Because we are only passing inputs to the Pindel task, there is only one "inputs:" section.
+The args file will store all the arguments that will be passed to our task(s).
+Because we are only passing inputs to the Pindel task, there is only  "inputs:" section.
 Each argument is specified according to the pattern: ```Task_name.argument_name: argument_value```.

 In the case of ```input_bams``` and ```input_bais```, we can use the pipe operator, "|", to specify a list of values to be passed to the argument.